ratatui/ratatui/examples/README.md

 This example shows different types of gauges.
 [Source](./apps/gauge/).

+## Inline demo

+Shows how to use the inlined viewport to render in a specific area of the screen.
+[Source](./apps/inline/).

 ## Input form

 Shows how to render a form with input fields.
 [Source](./apps/input-form/).